Skip to content

 1 / 1

-[Externally verified] The company states that wastewater discharged in the surface water, third-party water, other destinations are treated on primary, secondary and tertiary treatment level.
-However, data is externally verified, hence full points.
+[Externally verified] The company states that wastewater discharge from different destinations is treated on primary, secondary and tertiary treatment levels.
+This information is externally verified.

 This indicator is disabled as the company reports that it does not own pulp or paper mills.